 WP-MPDF is another option for generating PDF files from WordPress posts and pages.
-Supporting password protection for posts is one of its outstanding features too.
-In other words, only people who have the password to your WordPress site or pages can export and print it.
+Enabling password protection for posts is one of its outstanding features.
+In other words, only people who have the correct password to your WordPress site or pages are authorized to export and print it.

-What’s more, you can redistribute or modify the plugin.
+What’s more, you have the right to redistribute or modify the plugin.
 It’s optional with Geshi highlighting as well.

-Still, it’s quite complicated to install and get started with the plugin.
+Still, users find it difficult and complicated to install and start using the plugin.
 After uploading the whole plugin folder, you need to set the permission to the plugin dir folder and provide a shortcode to add the pdf button to the post.

 Pros and Cons

-Welaunch is a great plugin to convert WordPress posts into PDFs.
-You can decide the background, the text colour, as well as the colour of links.
+WordPress Posts to PDF from weLaunch is such a great plugin to convert WordPress posts into PDFs.
+You can decide the background, the text color, as well as the color of links on your exported file.

-This plugin allows you to insert post category links.
+This plugin allows you to insert links to post categories.
 It helps readers go back to the list of similar articles or to the Blog section on the website easily.

 Besides exporting posts to PDF files, this plugin offers another feature of exporting content to Microsoft Word documents.
 When you print the document, the format is totally the same as the view version.

-However, you can only generate a PDF from a single WordPress page or post at a time.
+However, you have permission to generate only one PDF from a single WordPress page or post at a time.
 It’s not updated frequently.
 Its latest update was about a few months ago.